Agoric/documentation/main/REPL/README.md

 When you run `agoric start --reset`, you start a local *ag-solo*.

+You use `agoric start` to start what we call an *ag-solo*, which is a single personal local Agoric node.
+You need an ag-solo running on your machine to interact with Agoric network services, whether a built-in simulated chain (also started by `agoric start`), or a fully-decentralized public Agoric blockchain.

 All deployment happens via the local running Agoric process.
 This is usually the ag-solo process, and frequently referred to as that or just as ag-solo.
 It is also sometimes described as/called an Agoric VM or a local server.